7. Some Case Studies

 It seems that certain errors are repeated again and again in information technology businesses.
 One of these is making an overly ambitious and overly precise business plan, and then trying to follow it to the bitter end.
 This is particularly common in startups, which by their nature are often committed to going all out after an ambitious goal.
 But what we have learned from actor network theory suggests that business plans should avoid being overly committed and precise, and instead should be more flexible, and in particular should include contingency planning: they should sketch and cost out all scenarios that at that time seem the most plausible, and should also explicitly budget for replanning at some point, where the most plausible scenarios will again be sought.
 We all know that IPOs are a gamble, and that this gamble usually fails; this empirical fact can be seen as a strong argument for the impossibility of making precise predictions about the social effects of technology, and in favor of flexible planning and re-evaluation.

 Anyone who has worked in the computer industry, and especially in software development, will have seen many instances of the phenomena described by actor network theory, and will also have seen many instances of the kinds of myth and foolishness that it is capable of exposing, including naive optimism, hagiography, value conflicts, and technological determinism.
-In my opinion, a careful contemplation of actor network theory, including a number of good case studies, should be required preparation for high technology managers.
+In my opinion, a careful contemplation of actor network theory, including a number of good case studies, would be excellent preparation for any high technology manager.

 Here are some hints on how to use ideas from ANT in a "quick and dirty" style that may help in resolving business decisions: